How to Clean Your iPOP Sunglasses

 Microfibre’s the Boss

-Forget tissues or your shirt—they’re rough and scratch way too easy.
-A microfibre pouch is the way to go—soft, safe, and gets the job done. iPOP tosses one in with every pair, and it’s honestly perfect for this.
+Forget tissues or your shirt, they’re too rough and can scratch easily.
+A microfibre pouch is ideal, soft, safe, and effective. iPOP includes one with every pair, and it’s perfect for cleaning.

 Step 4: Dab It Dry